Engin-Boot/pong-stage-Mohit-it-is/Stage1/README.md

 ## Deliverables

-- "Mode" variable and "setmode" method will store the information
+- "Mode" variable and "set-mode" method will store the
-  if the game is purchased.
+  information if the game is purchased.
 - if game is purchased it will run in advanced mode.

 ## Making the Game hard